(Re)building life: The past, present, and future of synthetic biology

 MAGESTIC microbes

 Designing genes and proteins is a great start, but we also need to understand how these ‘designs’ are expressed in real life.
-In other words, to make functional changes in biological systems, we have to chart the paths from genotype (the full genetic makeup of ann organism) to phenotype (all the expressed traits of an organism).
+In other words, to make functional changes in biological systems, we have to chart the paths from genotype (the full genetic makeup of an organism) to phenotype (all the expressed traits of an organism).

 To do so, the lab of Sibylle Vonesch uses MAGESTIC, or Multiplexed Accurate Genome Editing with Short, Trackable, Integrated Cellular barcodes – one of several CRISPR-based approaches for high-throughput genomics.
 With this method, scientists can engineer thousands of specific mutations in parallel in large groups of yeast cells.
 Because the mutations have a DNA ‘barcode’, the researchers can observe and quantify which mutations have which effects, as well as how different environments might affect the link between mutation and effect.
 MAGESTIC effectively proves a tool to generate and screen many yeast mutants that may have industrial and medical applications.